Aggressive Protection of

 No employee should have to work in a hostile environment where he or she is discriminated against, threatened, or harassed because of his or her color, gender, age, sexual orientation, or other protected status.
-If you work in a hostile work environment, contact Avila & Shaddow today.
-We can help.
+If you work in a hostile work environment, contact Avila & Shaddow Attorneys at Law today.
+Our lawyers can help.

 An important element of a hostile work environment is that the discriminating behavior, sexual harassment, or threats are based on race, sex, religious beliefs, national origin, disability, age, or another protected class.
 The behavior must be sufficiently “severe or pervasive” to affect the employee’s work performance or ability.
 Whether an employer is responsible for co-worker harassment will depend on whether it knew about the harassment and failed to do something about it.
 An employer is liable for a supervisor’s harassment whether or not it was aware of it.